 Typical falafel stall in Israel – serving falafel, shawarma, schnitzel, and more by rbarenblat, on Flickr

 Falafel is Israel’s top street food and in many ways, national dish.
-Found across the country, multiple times in pretty well every shopping street falafel sellers, ranging from kiosks and stalls to proper restaurants (but usually smaller shops or kiosks) serve the Israeli public with their falafel fix.
+Found across the country, multiple times on many markets in Tel Aviv or markets in Jerusalem and in pretty well every shopping street falafel sellers, ranging from kiosks and stalls to proper restaurants (but usually smaller shops or kiosks) serve the Israeli public with their falafel fix.
 Falafel is a chickpea based fried delicacy which is typically served inside pitta bread with hummus and a range of salads (you get to choose).
 It is cheap, fast, and simple, whilst at the same time being incredibly tasty.
 The price varies dramatically, but tends to fall in the range of 6nis to 15nis depending on where you are.

 Shawarma and Schnitzel in Israel